 The Christmas markets can be enjoyed from mid/late November to early January, depending on the farm, with the proceeds going to the welfare of the animals.

 If you are looking for original Christmas gifts, then look no further than Spittelberg Christmas market in Vienna where you are bound to find something special.
-The cobbled streets in the artists' quarter in the 7th district are usually home to roughly 100 exhibitors offering unusual handicrafts.
-However, this number will be slightly less in 2021 due to coronavirus in order to allow for more distancing and to put up additional bar tables.
+The cobbled streets in the artists' quarter in the 7th district are usually home to roughly 100 stall holders offering unusual handicrafts.
+However, this number will be slightly less in 2022 due to coronavirus in order to allow for more distancing and to put up additional bar tables.

-The Floating Christmas Market in Vilshofen an der Donau - cancelled due to Covid-19
+6. The Floating Christmas Market in Vilshofen an der Donau

 The picturesque villages in French Alsace are beautiful, whatever the season.
 But they step up their charm offensive in the run-up to Christmas by setting up their Christmas markets between historical half-timbered houses, thus making the villages look as though they came straight out of a Christmas fairy tale.